TAbdiukov/CISSP-mnemonics/README.md

 ## Private IP ranges and subnet masks

-Easy trick: class letter defines the number of 255's .
+Easy trick: class letter defines the number of 255's from left to right.
 For example, class B (2) would have 255.255.0.0

 ## Fraggle, Smurf